fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 and then feed it to `authn.FromConfig()`.

-The beauty of this particular integration is that here we no longer require branching code paths for each cloud provider, we just need to configure the options for the `auth.GetToken()` function and the library will take care of the rest.
+The beauty of this particular integration is that here we no longer require branching code paths for each cloud provider, we would just need to configure the options for the `auth.GetToken()` function and the library would take care of the rest.

 #### `Bucket` API